Summer Reading

 - Gaia

-I know this is a lot to do, but I want to stress how important reading and annotating will be for your success at Rosary.
-If you have any questions while doing the reading or working on this assignment, please do not hesitate to reach out to me: slangenwalter@rosaryacademy.org
+I want to stress how important reading and annotating is for your success here at Rosary.
+If you have any questions while doing the reading or working on this assignment, please do not hesitate to reach out to our Counseling Assistant at mmoore@rosaryacademy.org